 The general Warren Buffett’s rule is never lose money; rule No. 2: don’t forget rule No. 1.
-The rule is really genius one and it really works.
+These rules are genius one and they really work.
 So, it is probably all you have to know about finance, especially about your own finance management.

 However the world’s second-richest person reportedly lost more money as anyone else in the world with 1.4 billion fall.
 So he had $1.4 billion on Tuesday after Wells Fargo & Co. fell 3.3 percent as the fallout continued from revelations that bank employees had opened more than 2 million accounts without clients’ approval.

 You see, life is a strange daedal game and you really never know when you’re going to come across one of its booby traps.
 Finally a really good decision is based not only on knowledge but something else.
 Life is like a game where you make the strategy and rules.
 Probably that’s why we love to play games so much, especially today when almost everyone has free access to any game he or she loves.
 Gaming brings us a wide spectrum of emotions because you never know for certain if you will win or not.